jess-of-the-woods/data-visualisation/README.md

 # data-visualisation project

-visualising tweets pulled from twitter
+visualising hashtags of tweets pulled from twitter

-'npm start' to run
+'npm i' then 'npm start' to run